-There are two types of UK student visa: Student Visitor Visa and Tier 4 Student Visa.
+There are two types of UK student visa: Short Term Study Visa and Tier 4 Student Visa.

-A Student Visitor Visa (SVV) is sufficient for short academic courses and for most English courses.
+A Short Term Study Visa is sufficient for short academic courses and for most English courses.

 For longer academic courses, you will need a Tier 4 Visa.
 These are divided into two categories: